VBT_ThisMadnessOfTheHeart_Banner copy

 a Rafflecopter giveaway

-20 thoughts on “Blair Yeatt’s Character Interview: This Madness of the Heart”
+20 Replies to “Blair Yeatt’s Character Interview: This Madness of the Heart”

 1. I don’t think I have an all-time favorite.
 “Favorites” are always problematical for me, since they imply ranking things.
 There are so many reasons to like books, how could I rank them?
 And, to complicate the issue further, my tastes change as I change: books I loved 10 years ago no longer work for me . . .